MattVanZyl/ds-logging-behaviour/ds_logging_behaviour/README.md

 # ds_logging_behaviour

-# Run project
+## Run project
+In a terminal navigate to the `ds-logging-behaviour/ds_logging_behaviour`

-Run the following commands from the root directory:
+Run the following commands:
 `pip3 install -r requirements.txt`

+To download the repos:
+`surround run downloadRepos`

+To extract log data from the repos after they have been downloaded:
-`surround run batchLocal`
+`surround run extractData`